-With that in mind, awhile back I surveyed my then-preteen kids, Matthew and Nina, to find out some of the worst stuff folks in our neighborhood have tossed in their Halloween bags over the years.
+Anyway, with that in mind, I decided to survey my kids, Matthew and Nina, to find out some of the worst stuff folks in our neighborhood have tossed in their Halloween bags over the years.

-Although the kids never received any rocks, they did come up with a list of yucky “treats” they got that — as far as they’re concerned — were almost as bad.
+Although they never received any rocks, they came up with the following list of yucky “treats” that — as far as they’re concerned — were almost as bad:

 Mints.
-The kids both remember the time somebody handed out Tic Tacs; I do too.
 Are you kidding me?
 Why not just hand out travel size tubes of toothpaste?
-According to Nina, “They’re not even candy, Dad!”
-She’s got a point, people.
-Save the mints for Christmas.
+“They’re not even candy, Dad!” says Nina.
+She’s got a point.
+Save the mints for Christmas, people.

 Jaw breakers.
-According to Nina, jawbreakers are just “too much work.”
-(Exercise has never been her thing.)
-If that isn’t bad enough, she also notes that the sour powdery finish that comes upon reaching the center of the jawbreaker is not her idea of fun either.
+According to Nina, jawbreakers are “too much work.”
+She also says the sour powdery finish at the center of the jawbreaker is not her idea of fun either.

 5-Flavor Life-Savers.
-My daughter says the biggest problem with 5-flavor Lifesavers is that the flavors don’t match the colors — to be specific, the red doesn’t taste like cherries and the purple doesn’t taste like grapes.
-I agree with her regarding the grape ones – whose idea was it to make grape candy taste the way it does? – but I’m not so sure about her assessment of the cherry.
-(By the way, for all you Life-Saver fans rolling your eyes over this selection, I never said this was a scientific assessment.)
+My daughter says the biggest problem with 5-flavor Lifesavers is that the flavors don’t match the colors.
+I agree.
+Red doesn’t taste like cherries, and the purple doesn’t taste like grapes.
+By the way, whose idea was it to make grape candy taste the way it does?

 Nerds.
 Really?
 Colored balls filled with sugary powder is not my kids’ idea of great candy.
 Mine neither.